marcoescmont/Instagram-Feed-with-Bootstrap/README.md

 # Instagram-Feed-with-Bootstrap
-This si my Intagram Feed but using Bootstrap instead of only html and css by myself.
+This is my Intagram Feed but using Bootstrap instead of only html and css by myself.